• Target level of study

 Know-how and skills

-The competences acquired at the end of the Master 2 are specific to the courses.
-It is therefore advisable to refer to the course descriptions.
+The skills acquired at the end of the Master 2 program are specific to each course of study.
+Please refer to the course descriptions for more information.

-• To master the methods and techniques of naturalist inventories and diagnoses, as well as the prospecting of vegetation, populations and rare species
+• Mastering methods and techniques for naturalist inventories and diagnostics, as well as prospecting for vegetation, populations, and rare species

-• Define and conduct experimental, inventory, determination, observation and hydrometric devices for contrasting environments using technical approaches, collect data
+• Define and conduct experimental, inventory, determination, observation, and hydrometry measures for contrasting environments using technical approaches, collect data

-• Perform statistical analysis of data and analyze data
+• Perform statistical data analysis and analyze data

-• Mastering the tools, techniques and methods of development, preservation, protection or restoration of biodiversity
+• Mastering the tools, techniques, and methods for enhancing, preserving, protecting, or restoring biodiversity

-• Integrate the aspects of conservation, biodiversity, management and protection of the environment in the development projects of the territories by taking into account the social and economic dimensions
+• Integrate conservation, biodiversity, management, and environmental protection aspects into regional development projects, taking into account social and economic dimensions.

-• Design, develop, manage and implement communication, awareness, education and training activities
+• Design, develop, manage, and implement communication, awareness-raising, education, and training initiatives.

 • Conduct environmental studies and develop management plans

-• Take a stand and develop a plan of action to bring about change
+• Take a stand and develop an action plan to bring about change.

 • Conducting impact studies and sizing hydraulic structures

-• To provide advice and technical assistance in aquaculture
+• Provide advice and technical assistance in aquaculture

-• Designing innovative programs and action plans on the production and sustainable use of aquatic bioresources
+• Design innovative programs and action plans for the sustainable production and exploitation of aquatic bioresources.

 • Structure and lead teams and meetings